Health and Safety Guidelines

-An electronic screening questionnaire will be used within Main Campus facilities and Residence Halls to help control the spread of COVID-19 within the MMC community by ensuring that those individuals who are or who may be sick do not enter campus.
+Guests, visitors, and vendors will be required to complete a daily health screening questionnaire to help control the spread of COVID-19 and variants within the MMC community by ensuring that those who may be sick do not enter campus.

 Hygiene, Cleaning, and Disinfection

 MMC has adopted enhanced cleaning and disinfecting protocols in accordance with CDC guidance as well as state and local health departments.
 These protocols include consistent and regular cleaning of the entire campus with additional focus on high-traffic and/or high-risk areas.
 Additionally, the protocol addresses specific enhanced cleaning/disinfecting procedures, which will be employed to disinfect necessary areas if potential and/or confirmed COVID-19 cases arise on campus.
 The Facilities department will maintain a log, which will indicate how each type of facility is cleaned, when, and by whom.

 The cleaning teams have been specifically trained to provide cleaning services geared towards preventing the spread of COVID-19 and will be using cleaners approved by the EPA as effective for this purpose.
 Additionally, this procedure also integrates increased access for MMC community members on campus to disinfecting wipes, so that shared spaces can be cleaned immediately after use.